olatunjiabel/sc200-soc-portfolio/PROJECT 7-Email phishing detection and investigation using microsoft defender  for office 365/README.md

 ### ⚠️ Analyst Observation

 As a SOC Analyst, emails passing SPF, DKIM, and DMARC do not automatically guarantee legitimacy.

+In this simulation, all three checks passed because the email was sent from Microsoft's own Attack Simulation Training infrastructure, which controls the sending domain and IP.

 An adversary can open a Gmail account and use it to send a phishing email.